What Is Federal Contracting? Your Guide to Securing Government Contracts 2024

 3. Look for contracts that match your business size, industry, and services.

-Key Takeaway: Try the USFCR Advantage (APP) tool for FREE.
-APP will simplify the process and notify you of new opportunities that match your business profile.
+Key Takeaway: USFCR's Advanced Procurement Portal (APP) will simplify the process and notify you of new opportunities that match your business profile.

 7. Reading and Understanding Solicitations Solicitations are the government's way of announcing what they need.
 Understanding them is crucial to a successful bid.
 Key components include: